chortlesource/terrain/README.md

 - `mkdir build && cd build`
 - `cmake ..` or `cmake .. -DCMAKE_BUILD_TYPE=Debug`

 ## Usage

 You can either run the application `terrain` using the default seed or supply a seed using `terrain -s <SEED>`.
 For example:

 `./terrain` or `./terrain -s 12345`

+## Configuration

+The intention is that the world generator can be easily adjusted.
+As such within the asset folder you will find three json files.

+- `asset/init.json` to configure application variables
+- `asset/tiles/tiles.json` to configure tile variables
+- `asset/biome/biome.json` to configure biome variables

 ## Licence